gvwilson/thirdbit/src/fiction/santas/index.md

 Santa Hood pulled him to his feet.
 "Come on come on come *on!*"

-Finner didn't need to be told twice.
-Twenty strides.
-Ten.
+Finner didn't waste time asking how or why his friends were there.
+He scrambled to his feet.
 "Clear!"
 Santa Hood snapped.
-The burly santa fired a second rocket and pulled the door closed behind Finner and Santa Hood.
+He fired a second rocket
+and pulled the door closed behind Finner and Santa Hood.

 "What are—" Finner started.

 "Later!"
 Santa Hood ordered.
-They were in a large room that had probably been quite impressive before the ceiling caved in and someone turned the oversized reception desk on its side to shelter behind.
+The large room they were in had probably been quite impressive before the ceiling caved in and someone turned the oversized reception desk on its side.
-Scorch marks from ray guns and the large bite taken out of the desk suggested that whatever had happened next hadn't ended well.
+Scorch marks from ray guns and the large bite taken out of the desk suggested that whatever had happened there hadn't ended well.

 "Now?"
 Santa Greenwood asked,
-tossing the rocket launcher aside.
+tossing the rocket launcher aside.[^tossing]

+[^tossing]: Please don't do this with yours.

 "Now," Santa Hood confirmed.
 The bigger santa nodded,
-fished a black controller out of his pocket, pulled out its antenna, flipped the safety out of the way, and pushed the button.[^black-button]
+fished a black controller out of his pocket, and pushed the button.[^black-button]

 [^black-button]: Which had neither the word "DANGER!" nor a skull and crossbones on it, but please don't judge them for cutting corners.